-We are committed to the highest possible standards of openness and accountability and believe in conducting our business with honesty and integrity.
+We are committed to the highest possible standards of openness and accountability and believe in running our school with honesty and integrity.
 We expect all staff and volunteers to maintain high standards in accordance with contractual obligations, the Code of Conduct and our school's policies and procedures.